 As a Community Interest Company we work hard to support our sister charity the Glad Foundation, and our Co-operative venture Glad Rags Thrift Shop.
 Glad Rags Thrift puts its profits into supporting the Glad Foundation which runs free and affordable music workshops for local people.

-We are delighted to host the Glad Community Choir, and the Glad Writers’ Circle.
+We are also delighted to be the home of the fantastic Glad Community Choir.